Submission management system: Online Survey Management

 Systems allow users to create online surveys, collect responses from people over the Internet and view the results in various formats including graphs.
 These systems are essentially variants of submission management systems.

 Manuscript Submission Management

-Manuscript submission management systems allow an editor of an academic journal to manage electronic submission of authors' manuscripts for publication, to recruit reviewers of those manuscripts, to check authors' compliance with the journal's requirements, and to communicate with authors.
-One such system is Clarivate's ScholarOne.
+Manuscript submission management systems allow the editors of an academic journal to manage the electronic submissions of authors' manuscripts for publication, to recruit reviewers of those manuscripts, to check authors' compliance with the journal's requirements, and to communicate with authors.
+Example of such systems are Clarivate's ScholarOne., Submit A Manuscript (SAM), Conference Submission Management, etc. These are designed to be very flexible and powerful submission management systems to manage the complete editorial workflow of a submission.

 Generic Systems

 Generic submission management systems are not built specifically to suit one submission management application or scenario.
 Rather, they allow users to collect and manage submissions across multiple applications and scenarios.
 Though such systems exist, they are comparatively less in number as compared to application-specific ones.

 Resistance to Submission Management Systems

 Widespread adoption and use of submission management systems (esp. in academia) has been hampered by several factors that include but are not limited to: